durkes/node-router/README.md

 route('/hello', routeHandler);			// handle any request to /hello route('PUT', routeHandler);				// handle all PUT requests to any path

-// handle all GET and POST requests to /one or /two route('GET', 'POST', '/one', '/two', routeHandler);
+// handle all GET and POST requests to /one and /two route('GET', 'POST', '/one', '/two', routeHandler);

 route(routeHandler);					// catch-all route